raj-maurya/simility-moviedb/README.md

 ### view live wep app at http://websimility.herokuapp.com/

--.
-This Webapp can't be accessed over https because of API is served over http.
+- This Webapp can't be accessed over https because of API is served over http.

  - API: http://starlord.hackerearth.com/simility/movieslisting

-###To run (Instructions)
+### To run (Instructions)

  - Run the application using Jekyll (teminal: $Jekyll serve)
  - Testing on codeship [Deployment]